SharePoint/sp-dev-docs/docs/general-development/overview-of-the-sharepoint-page-model.md

 ---
-title: Overview of the SharePoint 2013 page model ms.prod: SHAREPOINT ms.assetid: 808b1af3-89ab-4f02-89cc-ea86cb1f9a6e
+title: Overview of the SharePoint page model ms.prod: SHAREPOINT ms.assetid: 808b1af3-89ab-4f02-89cc-ea86cb1f9a6e
 ---

-# Overview of the SharePoint 2013 page model
+# Overview of the SharePoint page model
-Learn about the revised page model—including master pages and page layouts—redesigned for SharePoint 2013.
+Learn about the revised page model—including master pages and page layouts—redesigned for SharePoint.
 ## Introduction to the page model
 <a name="bk_Introduction"> </a>

 Before you design or brand a SharePoint site, you need a basic understanding of the parts of a SharePoint site and how a SharePoint page is put together.
 This article gives you a visual overview of the pieces to think about as you plan how to brand your site.
-This article applies specifically to publishing sites in SharePoint 2013.
+This article applies specifically to publishing sites in SharePoint.